varunpereira/iStuff-solid-start/tonote.md

-cloudflare is garabage, backend funcs are fast but it cant conenct to any db unless http which is slower, so it totals to a worse outcome. vercel better. solid dk why path var dont work in struct for page load. cross site tracking - in mobile browser secuirty settings, turn it off then cookie can be set. if they have same domain then issue solved, so buy one or use solid start. then change cookie same site from none to strict.
+cloudflare is garabage, backend funcs are fast but it cant conenct to any db unless http which is slower, so it totals to a worse outcome. vercel better. solid dk why path var dont work in struct for page load.

+cross site tracking - in mobile browser secuirty settings, turn it off then cookie can be set. if they have same domain then issue solved, so buy one or use solid start. then change header set cookie of same site from none to strict. for fetch api add credentials to true.